Primal-Attention: Self-attention through Asymmetric Kernel SVD in Primal Representation: Numerical Experiments

 \paragraph{UEA Time Series Classification} UEA Time Series Classification Archive~\cite{bagnall2018uea} is the benchmark for the evaluation on temporal sequences.
 Following~\cite{wu2022flowformer}, we select 10 multivariate datasets with pre-processed data according to~\cite{zerveas2021transformer}, and employ 2-layer Transformer as backbone with the hidden dimension 512 on 8 heads and the embedding dimension 64 for self-attention. {The hyper-parameter search of our method is with $\eta\in\{0.1, 0.2, 0.5\}$, $s\in\{20, 30, 40\}$.} Experiments are run on one NVIDIA Tesla P100 SXM2 16GB GPU.

 Table~\ref{tab::timeseries} reports the test accuracy of the compared recent methods, where the best result is in bold.
 Both our PrimalFormer and Primal.$+$ achieve comparable and better performance than the state-of-the-art results provided by Flowformer~\cite{wu2022flowformer}.
 Notably, Primal.$+$ yields the best accuracy with $1.2\%$ overall improvement upon the canonical Transformer~\cite{vaswani2017attention}, i.e., by replacing the softmax-based self-attention with our Primal-Attention in the last layer.
-This shows the promising potential of Primal-Attention in enhancing temporal modeling capacity upon the canonical softmax self-attention.
+This shows the promising potential of Primal-Attention in enhancing temporal modelling capacity upon the canonical softmax self-attention.
 It is worth mentioning that our PrimalFormer applying the KSVD optimization with low-rank regularization to all layers also obtains good performance.
-This could be due to the fact that these datasets are relatively simple where model redundancy can exist, so that appropriately imposing the low-rank regularization in KSVD does not harm the model expressiveness for the data.
+This could be due to the fact that these datasets are relatively simple where model redundancy can exist, so that appropriately imposing the low-rank regularization in KSVD does not harm the model expressiveness for the data. {We also compare the running time and memory consumption with the canonical Transformer and Flowformer, which is proposed recently with state-of-the-art performances and efficiency.
+Both our Primal.~and Primal.$+$Trans.~consistently lead to improved efficiency than the canonical Transformer.
+In Primal., all attention layers are implemented with the proposed Primal-Attention, while Primal.$+$Trans.~applies the Primal-Attention in the last layer, making Primal.~a more efficient model.
+We note that our Primal.~further surpasses Flowformer in most cases regarding both running time and memory.}

 \paragraph{Long-Range Arena Benchmark} Long-Range Arena (LRA)~\cite{tay2020long} is a benchmark for the long-sequence scenarios, including equation calculation (ListOps)~\cite{nangia2018listops}, review classification (Text)~\cite{maas2011learning}, document retrieval (Retrieval)~\cite{radev2013acl}, image classification (Image)~\cite{krizhevsky2009learning} and image spatial dependencies (Pathfinder)~\cite{linsley2018learning}.
 We follow the settings in~\cite{xiong2021nystromformer} with PyTorch.
 The Transformer backbone is set with 2 layers, hidden dimension 128 with 2 heads and embedding dimension 64 with mean pooling, where Reformer (Re.) uses 2 hashes, Performer (Per.) has 256 random feature dimensions and Linformer (Lin.) uses a projection dimension of 256. {Our hyper-parameter is set from $\eta\in\{0.05, 0.1\}$, $s\in\{20, 30\}$.} Experiments are conducted on a single NVIDIA Tesla V100 SXM2 32GB GPU.